pcroch/LiftMeUp/HELP.md

 ### Nice to have

+1. Unit testing
-1. Having  polling to have async requests
+2. Having  polling to have async requests
-2.  @PreAuthorize("permitAll()") on call method
+3. @PreAuthorize("permitAll()") on call method